 Teaching children to live well

 What is the end pursuit of virtue?
 And for that matter what is virtue?
 I define virtue as the improvement of well-being.
 Where well-being is whatever does oppose and reduce suffering.
-Clean drinking water, better education, improved communications, medical care, safe city streets and international diplomacy.
-All of these things are examples and venues where well-being and - in turn - virtue may be pursued, discovered and produced.
+Clean drinking water, better education, improved communications, medical care, safe city streets, and international diplomacy.
+All of these are examples and venues where well-being and—in turn—virtue may be pursued, discovered, and produced.
 And this is just the start of the list.
 In a more personal sense, I also define virtue as being achieved through the good use of time.

 The very best use of time